45deg/Actoverse-Scala/README.md

 Actoverse API implementation for Scala

 This library extends the [Akka Actor](http://akka.io/) system to realize captureing causal relationships and reverse debugging.
-Note that this is a too experimental implmentation and there are some limitations about the system to perform them.
+Note that this implmentation is a too experimental and there are several limitations for debugging.

 ## Usage

-* Prepare Scala (2.11.8+) and sbt (0.13.15+) environment.
+* Prepare Scala (2.11.8+) and sbt (0.13.15+).

 * Add lines to `build.sbt` of your project to import the library code from GitHub.